 2. Violence, even fake violence.
 Just no.

-Of course, nobody likes real witnessing violence or cruelty.
-But for us HSPs, we have a tendency to truly despise it.
+Of course, nobody likes witnessing real violence or cruelty.
+But for sensitive people, it goes deeper; we have a tendency to truly despise it.

 I’ve never enjoyed watching violent movies, like thrillers or films with mass killings.
 This is because I don’t just watch what’s happening in the movie, I feel what’s happening in the movie.
 And the feelings stay with me even after the movie finishes.
 I can’t just shake it off like others might.

 And in-person violence is even worse.
 Even as a child, I couldn’t bear to watch people harming or abandoning animals.
-In typical HSP fashion, I would literally feel their pain as if it were my own (and then want to take them home and take care of them).
+In typical HSP fashion, I would feel their pain so strongly that it seemed to become my own (and then want to take them home and take care of them).